 The Action Verb

-Recognize an action verb when you see one.
+Recognize an action verb when you find one.

 Explode!
 Scream!
 Sneeze!
 Type!
 Kick!
 What are these words doing?
 They are expressing action, something that a person, animal, force of nature, or thing can do.
 As a result, we call these words action verbs.